eleasysoft/ParseCsProject/README.md

 ParseCsProject accepts following arguments.

 FilePath - This is a mandatory argument.
 You need to pass the absolute or relative path for text file where list of projects exists.
+         - A solution file may also be used.
+It will be recognize with the file extention '.sln'

     Example: namespace.txt
     The content of the file should be list of csproj file paths that need to be modified.
 Each line should contain one file path.

+    Example: mysolution.sln
+    list of csproj will be extracted.

 [/C] or [/Configuration] - Defines the comma separated values of configuraton for which the settings have to be modified.